taylorflatt/windows-shutdown-timer/README.md

 ## Function

 Creates timer that will shutdown windows after a specified number of minutes.
 It is non-intrusive meaning once you set the timer, you can hide it or close it without any problems.
+At its core, it runs a shutdown command through the windows command prompt with a timer attached.

 ## Features